ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-94.md

 Be kind,

-Isaac Lee, Bradley Leftley, the crowd and the Learning Team
+Isaac Lee, Bradley Leftley, Amy Lam, the crowd and the Learning Team